Quantum Distributed Complexity of Set Disjointness on a Line: Set Disjointness on a Line

 The first inequality follows from Lemma~\ref{lem-mi-increase}, the second by the property that~$\entropy(B)$ is bounded from above by the number of qubits in the register~$B$ and the data processing inequality (Lemma~\ref{lem-dpi}), and the final one by the induction hypothesis. \end{proof}

-For~$k \in [2r/d]$, denote the message registers in the~$k$-th round of the two-party protocol~$\Pi$ in the corresponding state together by~$M_k$.
-Denote the registers with Alice at the end of the~$k$-th round (including~$\hX$), in the corresponding state, by~$E_k$, and the registers with Bob at the end of the~$k$-th round (including~$\hY$), in the corresponding state, by~$F_k$.
-Next, we observe from the definition of the protocol~$\Pi$, that for odd numbered rounds~$2k - 1$, the state given by register~$D_{kd}$ is obtained by an isometry on the registers~$M_{2k - 1} F_{2k - 2}$.
-The registers~$M_{2k - 1} F_{2k - 2}$ (in the state implicitly specified by their definition) are precisely the registers Bob holds at the end of round~$2k -1$ of~$\Pi$.
-Moreover, for even numbered rounds~$2k$, the state given by the registers~$E_{2k - 1} M_{2k}$ is precisely the state given by the register~$C_{kd}$ in~$\Pi_d$.
+For~$l \in [2r/d]$, denote the message registers in the~$l$-th round of the two-party protocol~$\Pi$ in the corresponding state together by~$M_l$.
+Denote the registers with Alice at the end of the~$l$-th round (including~$\hX$), in the corresponding state, by~$E_l$, and the registers with Bob at the end of the~$l$-th round (including~$\hY$), in the corresponding state, by~$F_l$.

+Consider~$k \in [r/d]$.
+We observe from the definition of the protocol~$\Pi$, that for the odd numbered round~$2k - 1$, the state given by register~$D_{kd}$ is obtained by an isometry on the registers~$M_{2k - 1} F_{2k - 2}$.
+The registers~$M_{2k - 1} F_{2k - 2}$ (in the state implicitly specified by their definition) are precisely the registers Bob holds at the end of round~$2k - 1$ of~$\Pi$.
+Moreover, for the even numbered round~$2k$, the state given by the registers~$E_{2k - 1} M_{2k}$ is precisely the state given by the register~$C_{kd}$ in~$\Pi_d$.
 The registers~$E_{2k - 1} M_{2k}$ are precisely the registers Alice holds at the end of round~$2k$ of~$\Pi$.
 Therefore, by Lemma~\ref{lem-cil-pid} and the definition of conditional information leakage, we have: \begin{corollary} For all~$k \in [r/d]$, we have

 Consequently, the conditional information leakage of~$\Pi$ is bounded as~$\til( \Pi \,|\, XYZ) \le 4 r^2 b/ d $. \end{corollary}